iainjclark/resume-radar/README.md

 - **Heatmap** → add a color scale from bright red → orange → yellow → neutral → light green → bright green.
   Originally planned but pressed for time; relatively straightforward to implement.
 Details details.

+## AI Disclosure Notes

+This project was accelerated with the support of AI coding tools (GitHub Copilot and ChatGPT).
+The architecture, design philosophy, and final validation were directed by me and I claim ownership of those elements.

 ## 🤝 Connect

 <a href="https://www.linkedin.com/in/iainjclark/" target="_blank">